J. Lawton Collins: Between the wars

 Collins reverted to the rank of captain on 10 March 1919.
-He married Gladys Easterbrook, a daughter of Protestant Army chaplain Edmund P. Easterbrook, in Coblenz on 15 July 1921, and was instructor in the department of chemistry at the USMA from 26 August 1921 to 18 June 1925.
+He married Gladys Easterbrook, a daughter of Protestant Army chaplain Edmund P. Easterbrook, in Coblenz on 15 July 1921, and had one son named Joseph Easterbrook 'Jerry' Collins in 12 August 1924 (West Point graduate of 1946).
+Collins was instructor in the department of chemistry at the USMA from 26 August 1921 to 18 June 1925.
 He graduated from the company officer course at the United States Army Infantry School at Fort Benning, Georgia in 1926, and from the advanced course at the United States Army Field Artillery School at Fort Sill, Oklahoma the year after.
 He was an instructor in weapons and tactics at the United States Army Infantry School from 1927 to 1931.
 It was during this time where he first encountered George C. Marshall, the future U.S. Army Chief of Staff, who was to play a significant role in Collins's future military career.
 Promoted to major in August 1932, he was executive officer of the 23rd Brigade in Manila, and assistant chief of staff, as a G-2 staff officer, with the Philippine Division from 6 August 1933 to 8 May 1934.

 Collins graduated from the United States Army Industrial College in 1937, and the United States Army War College the following year.
 He was then an instructor at the Army War College from 1938 to 1940.
 He was promoted to lieutenant colonel on 25 June 1940 and, now a full colonel (having been promoted on 15 January 1941), was chief of staff of VII Corps in 1941.